 So we want to be as flexible as possible to cope with any eventuality, with the minimum disruption to your learning.
 We learned a lot from our classes last year, where we had some really great experiences.
 We will be deploying all that learning to make our classes this year even more special.

 The Change Makers team have worked really hard to come up with a plan that provides you with the most flexible, engaging and rewarding learning experience for your Change Makers module.
 We want to make our classes accessible to every student – no matter what time zone or country you find yourself in, no matter what restrictions might be in place.

 And so we have gone through a pretty radical reconceptualisation of what a class should be, how it should work, and what we should expect of you as students.

 It might sound a little complicated to begin with, but actually, it makes a lot of sense once you get used to the idea.

 Instead of thinking of your Change Makers class as being one two hour block of learning, from 4-6pm on a Monday, Tuesday or Thursday evening, think about having a ‘learning week’.
 This doesn’t mean that you have to spend more time studying, instead it means that you might be able to complete your learning between 4-6pm on the usual day, or it might mean that you will benefit from splitting your learning up to different times throughout the week.

 The learning week

-Your Change Makers learning week begins at 4pm (UK time) on the day of your timetabled class, and ends at 2pm the following week, two hours before the next week commences.
-This gives you as much time as possible to complete your learning activities, but also gives your teachers a two hour window to review your progress before the next week commences.
+Your Change Makers learning week begins at 4pm (UK time) on the day of your timetabled class, and ends at 4pm the following week, the day before your next class.
+This gives you as much time as possible to complete your learning activities, but also gives your teachers a one day window to review your progress before the next week commences.

 The learning week is made up of three different activities.